muhammadbassiony/Rulem/README.md

-# rulemig: AI Assistant Instruction Migrator CLI
+# rulem: AI Assistant Instruction Manager CLI

-rulemig is a command-line tool for migrating, managing, and validating AI assistant instruction files across different editors and platforms.
-It provides a robust TUI (Terminal User Interface) for browsing, editing, and moving instruction files between Copilot, Cursor, Claude, Gemini-CLI, Opencode, and more.
+rulem is a command-line tool for managing and organizing rule files on your machine.
+It provides a robust TUI (Terminal User Interface) for browsing, editing, and moving rule files between different environments and formats with ease.

 ## Features